HumanCellAtlas/dcp-cli/docs/OpenAPIExamples.rst

 Downloads a list of files specified in a user-provided manifest file.

-The manifest file is provided in TSV (tab-separated variable) format, with one line in the manifest per file to download.
+The manifest file should be in TSV (tab-separated variable) format, with one line in the manifest per file to download.
 The manifest should contain information about files (one file per line).
 The information that must be provided for a given bundle is available from the ``get_bundle()`` method.